UniHomes guide to

 Noticeable nightlife

-Nottingham has a thriving nightlife, with some of the most popular bars including Bunk, PRYZM and Stealth Rock City is a well-known venue for gigs and you'll find lots of nightlife staples like Popworld and Revolution scattered around the city.
+Student life in Nottingham wouldn’t be complete without a Friday night dance.
+Nottingham has a thriving nightlife, with some of the most popular bars including Bunk, PRYZM and Stealth Rock City, which is a well-known venue for gigs.
+You'll also find lots of nightlife staples like Popworld and Revolution scattered around the city, so you and your flatmates can certainly take your pick!

 • 3